-Bigger knows what white people hate to hear from blacks, even by whites fighting for black rights such as the Reds in this case.
+Bigger knows what white people hate to hear from black people, even by whites fighting for black rights such as the Reds in this case.
 He tells Britten that Jan had said one day there would be no rich or poor folks and no lynching.

 Bigger mentions that Mary was crying one time and they want to know if Jan hit her.
 Bigger says no, Miss Dalton stopped crying when Jan put his arms around her.

-They want to know if Jan "lay" (that’s modest Biblical language for having sex) the girl in the backseat of the car when Bigger drove them around the park.
-Bigger responds that doesn’t know, but admits they were lying in the back kissing.
+They want to know if Jan "lay with" (that’s modest Biblical language for having sex) the girl in the backseat of the car when Bigger drove them around the park.
+Bigger responds that he doesn’t know, but admits they were lying in the back kissing.
 And yes, he admits, they were drunk.